futrime/lip/docs/en/commands/lip_install.md

 ### Installation Order

 Lip installs dependencies before their dependents, i.e. in “topological order”.
-When encountering a cycle in the dependency graph, Lip will refuse to install teeth.
+When encountering a cycle in the dependency graph, Lip will refuse to install tooths.
 All developers should avoid any cycle in the dependency graph.

 This dependency graph will be maintained by Lip.
 When uninstalling some packages, Lip will check the graph to ensure that all dependents uninstalled.
 If not, Lip will ask you whether to uninstall them or cancel the procedure.

 ### Pre-release Versions

 You can install any pre-release versions by specifying the version.
-And teeth can declare pre-release versions as their dependencies.
-However, when teeth use any type of range version match or wildcard, Lip will ignore pre-release versions.
+And tooths can declare pre-release versions as their dependencies.
+However, when tooths use any type of range version match or wildcard, Lip will ignore pre-release versions.

 ## Options